stnbu/abandoned-addresses/README.md

 * These two are friends.
 * This one owes a debt to that one according to this third.
 * This one is in a very specific state of "trust" with that one
    * e.g. I am trusting that this address will never send ether to that address.
 If it does, I have the right to call this other contract that will economically punish sender.
-How is this meaningful whithout tying identities to addresses ....?
+How is this meaningful without tying identities to addresses ....?
 It is not, I believe.
 * If we do say, "terminate" the chain of addresses with another contract, can we, should we, somehow indicate so?
-   * For example, let's say within one `AddressForwarding` contract instance, I forward `Q->R->S`, and then decide I want to "jump" to another contract (maybe one that terminates or one that forwards or...).
-How do we indicate, "Address `S` is "jumping" to contact at address `X` that also implements `AddressForwardiing` (or `Blacklist`)?
+   * For example, let's say within one `ForwardedAddresses` contract instance, I forward `Q->R->S`, and then decide I want to "jump" to another contract (maybe one that terminates or one that forwards or...).
+How do we indicate, "Address `S` is "jumping" to contact at address `X` that also implements `ForwardedAddresses` (or `AbandonedAddresses`)?